Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 Lens Modeling
 =============

-We can use a ``Tracer`` to fit data of a strong lens with its model-image and quantify its goodness-of-fit via a *log_likelihood*.
+We can use a ``Tracer`` to fit data of a strong lens and quantify its goodness-of-fit via a *log_likelihood*.

 Of course, when observe an image of a strong lens, we have no idea what combination of ``LightProfile``'s and ``MassProfiles``'s will produce a model-image that looks like the strong lens we observed:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/fitting/image.png